-All nationals of all countries who normally require a visa to travel to Suriname can apply for an eVisa for Suriname.
+All nationals of all countries who usually require a visa to travel to Suriname can also apply for an eVisa for Suriname.

-Citizens who are visa-exempt can also apply for an eVisa in order to extend their stay (more than a few days without a visa) in Suriname.
+Citizens who are visa-exempt can also apply for an eVisa to extend their stay (more than a few days without a visa) in Suriname.

-In order to travel to Suriname, applicants must obtain a visa.
-You can find out all the information about the processing of a visa on our website by selecting the ''Services'' section and choosing your nationality, place of residence.
+To travel to Suriname, applicants must obtain a visa.
+You can find all the information about the processing of a visa on our website by selecting the ''Services'' section and choosing your nationality and residence.

-The passport you use to apply must be the same as the one you will be using when travelling to Suriname.
-If it is not, your e-tourist card will be invalid.
+The passport you use to apply must be the same as the one you will be using when traveling to Suriname.
+If it is not the same, your e-tourist card will be noted as invalid.

-Your passport must be valid for at least six months from the date of your arrival in Suriname.
+Your passport must be valid for at least six months from your arrival in Suriname.

 When applying for an E-Tourist Card, make sure that the information you provide exactly matches the information in your passport.
 Otherwise, your E-Tourist Card will be invalid.